scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - In order for a sensitive update to be verifiable, all votes MUST be cast by *sensitive* voting certificates.
 That is, each index in the `votes` field of the sensitively updated TRC MUST refer to a *sensitive* voting certificate in the `certificates` field of the predecessor TRC.

+#### Signing a TRC Update

+As described above, a set of voters must cast votes on the updated TRC to make the it verifiable.
+The `votingQuorum` field of the predecessor TRC (see [](#quorum)) defines the required number of voters, which will represent regular or sensitive voting certificates, respectively.
+Furthermore, if one or more *new* certificates are added to the updated TRC, the corresponding voting representatives must also sign the updated TRC, in order to show that they have access to the private keys listed in these fresh certificates.
+This is called "showing proof-of-possession", and done by signing the TRC with the respective private key.
+For the distinction between changed and new certificates in a TRC update, see [](#change-new).

+It is up to the ISD members to decide how the "casting a vote" procedure for updated TRCs will take place.
+Some ISDs will make a distinction between regular and sensitive updates.
+These ISDs divide the regular and sensitive signing keys in different security classes and act accordingly.
+For example, they keep the regular key in an online vault while the sensitive key would be stored offline in cold storage.
+This way, the regular TRC update would lend itself to being automated (since the keys are accessible online) whereas the sensitive one would require manual actions to access the offline key.
+Other ISDs, however, keep both regular and sensitive keys online and perform both updates automatically.

 #### TRC Update Verification

 To verify a TRC update, the relying party must perform the following checks: